sunaku/tork/README.md

 * tork-engine(1) tells master to run tests and keeps track of test results
 * tork-master(1) absorbs test execution overhead and forks to run your tests
 * tork-remote(1) remotely controls any Tork program running in the same `pwd`
-* tork-notify(1) shows how to receive and process messages from Tork programs
+* tork-notify(1) notifies you when previously passing tests fail or vice versa

 When the herald observes that files in or beneath the current directory have been written to, it tells the driver, which then commands the master to fork a